Foreground effect on the $J$-factor estimation of ultra-faint dwarf spheroidal galaxies: Results

 On the other hand, the $J$-factors seem to be successfully reproduced by the \MS approach (orange bars in Fig \ref{fig:Jfig}).
-However, since this approach assumes a constant velocity dispersion in its membership calculation, the dispersion curve after the selection is more or less flattened than the input one, which lead to a small bias to the $J$-factor estimation.
-To elucidate this bias, we pick up mock samples with noticeable bias effects and show these velocity dispersion curves in the left column of Fig.\,\ref{fig:EMdisp}.
-We also provide the typical uncertainty in the dispersion curve and its sample-to-sample scatter for the 50 mocks in the right column of the same figure.
+However, since this approach assumes a constant velocity dispersion in its membership \red{selection}, the dispersion curve after the selection tends to be more or less constant as a function of the radius, which lead to a small bias to the $J$-factor estimation.
+We provide the typical uncertainty in the dispersion curve and its sample-to-sample scatter for the 50 mocks {in the left column of Fig.\,\ref{fig:EMMFdisp}}.
 The red lines show the median value of the dispersion curves obtained by the fit of the \MS approach (averaged by the 50 mocks), while the green band shows the (averaged) 68\,\% quantile.
 The median values of the dispersion curves also fluctuate sample by sample, reflecting the quality of the sample.
 We show this fluctuation by the orange shaded regions which are obtained by the square root sum of the standard deviation of the median values of the 50 mocks and the 68\,\% quantiles.
 The input dispersion curves are also shown by the grey dashed lines.
-Especially for \UII, one can see from the figures that the constant velocity-dispersion bias non-negligibly flattens the shape of the curve and derive an underestimation of the $J$-factor by a factor of five at most.
-Meanwhile, since the changes of the dispersions curves of the other dSphs are not as large as the \UII case, the flattened biases are not obvious. { We here stress that this bias becomes stronger for a larger size of the stellar data, as can be seen in the three orange bars for Ursa Major II in Fig \ref{fig:Jfig}. }